Matt-Eva/react-css-and-file-structure/README.md

 ### Including CSS Files

 There are a few different convetions for including CSS files in your React application.
 In this example, I've placed CSS files alongside their respective components and pages in a combined folder.
 Another common convention is to place CSS files in a separate folder from components and pages - often called "styles" or "assets".
 Both are perfectly acceptable, and may be more suitable for certain types or sizes of applications.
-I prefer using this method, as I feel it's easier to quickly locate and edit CSS for a particular page or component.
+I prefer using the method demonstrated in this example, as I feel it's easier to quickly locate and edit CSS for a particular page or component.

 ## Using CSS in React